ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03b-dijkstras-algorithm.md

 We have already found a path of cost $8$ to $C$ (`[A,B,C]`), yet we add an inferior path to the agenda (`[A,B,F,C]` at cost $10$).
 When we eventually process that path, it will be discarded by the visitation check.
-We could avoid this by adding a map from nodes to costs, that efficiently give us the best cost found so far from a node, and only add paths that improve the cost.
+We could avoid this by adding a map from vertices to costs, that efficiently give us the best cost found so far for a vertex, and only add paths that improve the cost.

-Going one step further, we can observe that there should never be two edges to the same node in the agenda.
+Going one step further, we can observe that there should never be two edges to the same vertex in the agenda.
 When we find a better option for reaching a vertex, we should replace the old entry in the agenda with the improved one.
-This means the agenda will never contain more than one edge to a particular node, and that every edge in the agenda leads to an unvisited node
+This means the agenda will never contain more than one edge to a particular vertex, and that every edge in the agenda leads to an unvisited vertex
 (so we can eliminate the visitation check after `removeMin`).

 ```
 function dijkstra(start: Vertex):
     visited = new empty set of vertices
     agenda = new updateable priority queue with to-vertices as keys
-    agenda.setPriority((null,A), 0)
+    agenda.setPriority(A, (0, null,A) )
     while agenda is not empty:
         (cost, from, to) = agenda.removeMin()
         visited.add(to)